-The ICE-100B emulators are designed to be used solely in a laboratory environment.
-The emulators are not intended for use as a consumer end product or as a portion of a consumer end product.
+The ICE-1000/ICE-2000 emulator is designed to be used solely in a laboratory environment.
+The emulator is not intended for use as a consumer end product or as a portion of a consumer end product.
 The emulator board is an open system design which does not include a shielded enclosure and therefore may cause interference to other electrical devices in close proximity.
 This board should not be used in or near any medical equipment or RF devices.

-The ICE-100B emulators have been certified to comply with the essential requirements of the European EMC directive 2004/108/EC and therefore carries the "CE" mark.
+The emulators are in the process of being certified to comply with the essential requirements of the European EMC directive 2004/108/EC and, therefore, carries the "CE" mark.